ripienaar/free-for-dev/README.md

   * [readthedocs.org](https://readthedocs.org/) — Free documentation hosting with versioning, PDF generation and more
   * [bubble.is](https://bubble.is/) — Visual programming to build web and mobile apps without code, free 100 visitors/month, 2 apps
   * [contentful.com](https://www.contentful.com/) — Content as a Service.
 Content management and delivery APIs in the cloud.
 3 users, 3 spaces (repositories) and 100,000 API requests/month for free
+  * [tilda.cc](https://tilda.cc/) — One site, 50 pages, 50 MB storage, only the main pre-defined blocks among 170+ available, no fonts, no favicon and no custom domain

 ## DNS
   * [freedns.afraid.org](https://freedns.afraid.org/) — Free DNS hosting